rossvideo/Catena/sdks/cpp/docs/macos_toolchain.md

 # macos Toolchain Installation

-This toolchain installation has been verified on macOS Ventura 13.2.1 on a M1 Pro equipped macbook pro.
+This toolchain installation has been verified on macOS Ventura 13.2.1, Sonoma 14.x and Sequoia 15.0.1 on a M1 Pro equipped macbook pro.

 ## Getting a C++ compiler